How 'bout some "small talk"?

 Let’s wrap up this guide to making miniatures for beginners with a showstopper.
 Even if you’re new to the world of miniature making, your first build can be an elaborate creation.
 Full of the tiniest details and delightful secrets to be discovered in its little nooks.

-One of the miniature building kits that has us swooning, is Cathy’s Flower House, a lovely miniature greenhouse.
-It’s a dollhouse without dolls, full of tiny bits and bobs to make it cozy, and Monet-like accents, what is not to love?
-We’d like to shrink down and hang out in your flowery lair, if you don’t mind Cathy.
+One of the miniature building kits that has me swooning, is Cathy’s Flower House, a lovely miniature greenhouse.
+Full of tiny bits and bobs to make it cozy, and Monet-like accents, what is not to love?
+I’d like to shrink down and hang out in your flowery lair, if you don’t mind Cathy.